alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 ### Using CSS Grid

-CSS Grid works similar to Flex, when you set an element's display property to `grid` all of the element's children will be arranged in a grid.
+CSS Grid works similar to Flex, you set an element's display property to `grid` and all of the element's _children_ will be arranged in a grid.

 Grid is also different from Flex.
-It's got two axes and allows you to define cells that make up the grid.
+A grid has two axes and allows you to define cells that make up the grid.
 It's more complex than Flex.

 Vocabulary